pandas-dev/pandas/doc/source/user_guide/basics.rst

 Value counts (histogramming) / mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :meth:`~Series.value_counts` Series method and top-level function computes a histogram
+The :meth:`~Series.value_counts` Series method computes a histogram
 of a 1D array of values.
 It can also be used as a function on regular arrays:

 .. ipython:: python